concrete-cesar-neves/blackdog/README.md

 ### Running your docker-compose

-The __docker-compose.yml__ contain information that Docker consume to automate the proccess of create and app ennironment running two containers:
+The __docker-compose.yml__ contain information that Docker consume to automate the proccess of create an app environment running two containers:

 * wordpres with a Web Server
 * MySQL to matain databases files of your WordPress Blog

+On your local system:

+    cd /docker/myapp/
-    /docker/myapp/docker-compose up -d
+    docker-compose up -d

-Wait util the script terminates.
-As soon as the Docker conclude the installation of the images, run the following command to confirms that the new containers was created
+Wait until the script terminates.
+As soon as the Docker conclude the installation of the images, run the following command to confirm that the new containers was created

+On your local system:

     docker ps